wlonk/arcadia/arcadia.md

 >
 > Now the particular questions become very important.
 >
+> When you read the fairy, there's a totally different list of questions.
+Very
+> particular for the fairy.
+>
 > ---
 >
 > Now, what about procedural elements?
 Can I do a thing, in the world?
 Dance